ajd4096/bootloadHID/Readme.txt

 In order to build the command line tool, change to the "commandline" directory and edit the "Makefile".
 Comment out the definitions which are for Unix only and uncomment those for Windows.
-Then type "make" to build "Automator.exe".
+Then type "make" to build "bootloadHID.exe".
 Alternatively, if everything is installed in the default locations, you can type "make -f Makefile.windows".